 It is important to DEFEND the conclusions of the study from questions about potential limitations.

 All experiments have limitations.
 Broadly, money and time can limit many aspects of experiments.
 Using the newest, most powerful equipment is not be possible for most researchers.
 Even well-provisioned laboratories may only be able to perform complex, expensive, or time-consuming analysis on subsets of data.
 Experimental subjects often have limited time that they can volunteer to participate in research.
 Access to patient populations may be limited.
 Participants may drop out of longitudinal studies.
 Animals show individual physiological and behavioral differences (and cannot be given specific instructions).
 And many, many more limitations...

 Because all studies have limitations, there is no shame in identifying experimental limitations.
 Scientists cannot expect all researchers to be able to conduct research with the state-of-the art equipment and infrastructure available to the world's best-supported institutions.
 Strong reasoning is just as important as technology for scientific progress (Platt, 1964).
 Moreover, innovative research can be performed with simple, clever techniques (Wigglesworth, 1974).
 The important criterion that scientists use for evaluating scientific publications is: are the conclusions of the research justified despite the limitations of the study.
 Therefore, it is important to make forthright arguments that study limitations do not affect the conclusions of the study.

 It is not possible to anticipate and address every conceivable question that potential readers could ask.
 However, clearly identifying the rationale for making choices in the Methods can help authors identify some of the questions about study limitations that readers are most likely to have.

-A useful framework for explaining study limitations is:
+A useful framework for defending the conclusions of the study despite limitations is:

 1) Identify the limitation, and why the limitation was unavoidable.